> Peter Bellamy > Songs > Cells

 Cells

-Cells is a poem from Rudyard Kipling's book Barrack Room Ballads.
-Peter Bellamy sang it on his third album of songs set to Kipling's poems, Peter Bellamy Sings the Barrack Room Ballads of Rudyard Kipling.
+Cells is a poem from Rudyard Kipling’s book Barrack-Room Ballads.
+Peter Bellamy sang it in 1976 on his third album of songs set to Kipling’s poems, Peter Bellamy Sings the Barrack-Room Ballads of Rudyard Kipling.
 This track was included in 2002 on the Free Reed anthology This Label Is Not Removable.
-Bellamy commented in the original album's sleeve notes:
+Bellamy noted on the original album:

 That Monday Morning Feeling is vividly described by an inhabitant of the guard-house whose remorse is tempered by the triumph of his treatment of the arresting officers.
 C.B.: Confined to barracks.
 Pack-drill: a rigorous but standard punishment.
 Button-stick: a device on which metal buttons were supported during polishing.
 The traditional song Boston City lent something of itself to the melody.

-Peter Bellamy re-recorded the song in 1990 for his privately issued cassette Soldiers Three.
-Cockersdale's Keith Marsden sang harmony vocals.
+Peter Bellamy and Cockerdale’s Keith Marsden sang Cells in 1990 on his privately issued cassette Soldiers Three.

 Lyrics